YuriD4/TradingRobots/Trend Change Simple/README.md

 5. **Trailing Stop**: When profit reaches the stop loss distance, the stop loss is moved to breakeven
 6. **Reversal System**: If a trade closes at a loss, the robot can reverse and open the opposite trade (configurable)
 7. **Range Blocking**: If a trade closes at take profit, the range is blocked for the rest of the day (no more trades until next day's range)
+8. **Force Close**: All open positions are closed at a configurable hour (default: 20:00 server time)

 ### Trading Conditions